 How churches approached this varied greatly and I wonder if we will ever know, in our earthly times, how useful, helpful or successful any of it was.
-The sentiments and ideas behind it were I think for the most part Godly and laudable, to bring the gospel into the lives of the under 18's using words, images, media etc that they could understand and interact with.
-Giving them opportunities to ask questions, debate, criticise and create.
-To introduce many young people to the gospel for the very first time and to help those already trying to live a Godly life to do so in the multi-cultural, anti-religion, multi-faith, truthless society that they found themselves in.
+The sentiments and ideas behind it were I think for the most part godly and laudable, to bring the gospel into the lives of the under 18s using words, images, media etc that they could understand and interact with.
+To give them opportunities to ask questions, debate, criticise and create.
+To introduce many young people to the gospel for the very first time, and to help those already trying to live a godly life to do so in the multi-cultural, anti-religion, multi-faith, truthless society that they found themselves in.

-Here at the Lighthouse, a small, determined and dedicated group of adults decided that they wanted to give the young people of the church and the Devons Road area to be included in this initiative.
+Here at the Lighthouse, a small, determined and dedicated group of adults decided that they wanted to give to the young people of the church, and wanted the Devons Road area to be included in this initiative.
 They set up a youthclub in the 'blue hall' and invited both the church and local children along.
-Ages 7-11 came along, many (the majority maybe) were from the neighbourhood, they came to play pool, table tennis, team games etc, to hear a short presentation of the gospel of Christ and to buy some sweets from the tuck-shop.
+Ages 7-11 came along, many (the majority maybe) were from the neighbourhood; they came to play pool, table tennis, team games etc, to hear a short presentation of the gospel of Christ, and to buy some sweets from the tuck-shop.

 The work went well, with the club being well attended and some of the young people showing a real interest in hearing who Jesus is.

-After careful prayer, thought and discussion it was agreed that the church would approach Oasis Trust, a London based Christian organisation, who were training youthworkers, to see if they could have a student.
-Not just any student though but one in particular that they knew and had spoken to about it.
-Oasis were not too keen at first as the application was later than usual for that year's intake and the usual procedure was to apply for 'a' student then allow Oasis to match up churches and students themselves.
-God, as is His way, sorted it all out and the Lighthouse ended up with its very own, trainee youthworker.
+After careful prayer, thought and discussion it was agreed that the church would approach Oasis Trust, a London-based Christian organisation who were training youthworkers, to see if we could have a student.
+Not just any student though, but one in particular that they knew and had spoken to about it.
+Oasis were not too keen at first, as the application was later than usual for that year's intake, and the usual procedure was to apply for 'a' student then allow Oasis to match up churches and students themselves.
+God, as is His way, sorted it all out and the Lighthouse ended up with its very own trainee youthworker.
 He was older than most of the other students, a bit raw and idealistic, fresh faced and had only realised how much God loved him a few years before.
 Erik and the church though saw potential and patiently, gently and strongly supported him.
-Erik, I think, liked the fact that he was already a bit of an establishment rebel, and I like to think that at the end of my time at the LIghthouse - some 14 years later - I turned out all right !
+Erik, I think, liked the fact that he was already a bit of an establishment rebel, and I like to think that at the end of my time at the LIghthouse - some 14 years later - I turned out all right!